openfaas/workshop/lab3.md

 ```

 At this point you can create a new function for Python, Python 3, Ruby, Go, Node, CSharp etc.

+* A note on our examples

+All of our examples for this workshop have been thoroughly tested by the OpenFaaS community with *Python 2.7*, but should be compatible with *Python 3* also.

+If you'd prefer to use Python 3 instead of Python 2.7 then swap `faas-cli new --lang python` for `faas-cli new --lang python3`.

 ### Hello world in Python